MSB Stores Complex

-The MSB Stores Complex is a heritage-listed former warehouse and gas manufacturing plant and now offices and storage located at 2-4 Jenkins Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+The MSB Stores Complex is a heritage-listed former warehouse and gas manufacturing plant and now offices and storage located at 2–4 Jenkins Street in Millers Point, Sydney, Australia.
 It was built from 1844.
 It is also known as Maritime Services Board Office and Store and Australian Gas Light Company Stores and Offices.
 It was added to the New South Wales State Heritage Register on 18 April 2000.

 History

 In July 1839, the Australian Gas Light Company (AGL) purchased land for the Gasworks.
 Construction commenced soon after with the works including the construction of a retort room, purifying room, forge, wharf and gasboilers.
 In 1844 AGL decided to build a store and cottage on the site.
 The buildings were designed by Henry Ginn, and John Morris was the chosen builder.
 The stone used for the construction of the buildings was quarried on the site by Morris after the quarrymen refused to supply the material.
 During the construction, an old retaining wall collapsed revealing a ledge of rock approximately 13 ft high and nearly vertical.
 It was recommended that the east wall of the warehouse be erected on this ledge.
 The AGL Secretary received the keys to the new building on 5 April 1845.
 John Morris leased the cottage and one of the floors of the new warehouse building.
 By the end of 1845, the five storey warehouse building, a workshop (constructed by Morris) and the cottage stood above the Gasworks in Jenkins Street.

 By the end of 1868 Building 1 existed in its present form, incorporating the cottage and infill structure, and a one-storey section at the southern end which was later demolished.
 In c.
 1899, an addition was constructed at Hickson Road level to house the Carburetted Water Gas Plant.
 The Gasworks continued to operate until September 1921 when the Sydney Harbour Trust took over.
 The Trust used the Building 1 as a store and renovated the top floor to include offices in 1923 and again in 1950s.
 There were additions and changes made to Building 2, including the replacement of original flooring with a new slab c.
 1966.

-Building 1 was later used by the Marine Ministerial Holding Corporation as a storage and warehouse facility, while Building 2 had been used to provide amenities and changerooms for Maritime Service Board employees, prior to the abolition of both organisations.
+Building 1 was later used by the Marine Ministerial Holding Corporation as a storage and warehouse facility, while Building 2 had been used to provide amenities and changerooms for Maritime Services Board employees, prior to the abolition of both organisations.